image-js/image-js-docs/docs/Getting started.md

 # Getting started

 Image-JS is a versatile and powerful library written in TypeScript for image processing and analysis.
-By using JavaScript and not WebAssembly, ImageJS provides a stable library across all popular browsers, and gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also within web-browser.
+It gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also across all popular browsers.

 ### Installation